 Disadvantages of Dry Snorkels

 Air blockage.
 Some users have found that a faulty valve on the snorkel can sometimes close on its own, making it difficult to breathe until it opens up.
+If you’re not prepared, then this can end up being very dangerous.
 Of course, you can quickly surface to get a breath of fresh air if you find yourself out of breath.
-However, the purpose of a dry snorkel is to prevent this from happening.

 Size.
 Dry snorkels tend to be wider and longer than traditional wet snorkels.
 These high-end snorkels come with plenty of bells and whistles that can make them bulkier than normal.
 What this means in the water is that the snorkel can cause more drag and can sometimes get in your way.